michaelzhou0723/pred_diff_analysis/readme.txt

    Command for cropping images:
    mogrify *.JPEG -resize "227x227^" -gravity center -crop 227x227+0+0 +repage

-   To delete images with incorrect number of channels, I simply wrote a Python script and used Pillow library

 2. Download the caffe model file for Alexnet, VGG16 or GoogLenet into the corresponding subdirectory under